petrockblog/InputStation/README.md

 make
 ```

 - If your problem still isn't gone, the best way to report a bug is to post an issue on GitHub.
 Try to post the simplest steps possible to reproduce the bug.
 Include files you think might be related.
-If you haven't re-run InputStation since the crash, the log file `~/.inputstation/is_log.txt` is also helpful.
+If you haven't re-run InputStation since the crash, the log file `is_log.txt` is also helpful.

 ## Building